tf-coreml/tf-coreml/README.md

 See iPython notebooks in the directory `examples/` for examples of how to use the converter.

-More specifically, following arguments are required by the CoreML converter:
+Following arguments are required by the CoreML converter:
 - path to the frozen .pb graph file to be converted
 - path where the .mlmodel should be written
 - a list of output tensor names present in the TF graph
-- a dictionary of input names and their shapes (as list of integers), if input tensors' shape is not fully defined in the frozen .pb file (e.g. contains `None` or `?`)
+- a dictionary of input names and their shapes (as list of integers).
+  This is only required if input tensors' shape is not fully defined in the frozen .pb file
+	(e.g. contains `None` or `?`)

 Note that the frozen .pb file can be obtained from the checkpoint and graph def files by using the `tensorflow.python.tools.freeze_graph` utility.
-For details of freezing TF graphs, please refer to TensorFlow documentation and the notebooks in directory `examples/` in this repo.
+For details of freezing TF graphs, please refer to the TensorFlow documentation and the notebooks in directory `examples/` in this repo.
+There are scripts in the `utils/` directory for visualizing and writing out a text summary of a given frozen TF graph.
+This could be useful in determining the input/output names and shapes.

 e.g.:

-When input shapes are fully determined in frozen .pb file:
+When input shapes are fully determined in the frozen .pb file:
 ```
 import tfcoreml as tf_converter
 tf_converter.convert(tf_model_path = 'my_model.pb',